SamuelLundquist/CIS322-Restful/README.md

 Simple listing service from project 5 stored in MongoDB database.

-## What is in this repository

-You have a minimal implementation of Docker compose in DockerRestAPI folder, using which you can create REST API-based services (as demonstrated in class).
+## ACP controle times

+Controls are points where a rider must obtain proof of passage, and control times are the minimum and maximum times by which the rider must arrive at the location.

+The algorithm for calculating controle times is described here (https://rusa.org/pages/acp-brevet-control-times-calculator).

+Additional background information is given here (https://rusa.org/pages/rulesForRiders).

+This is a replacement of the calculator here (https://rusa.org/octime_acp.html).

+## AJAX Flask and Mongo implementation

+This code fills in times as the input fields are filled using Ajax and Flask.

+Each time a distance is filled in, the corresponding open and close times are filled in with Ajax.

+The submit button is then used to store valid control times in a mongodb database, making sure not to add duplicates.
+This database can be accessed and viewed on a separate page by clicking the display button.

-## Recap
+## New Functionalities

-You will reuse *your* code from project 5 (https://bitbucket.org/UOCIS322/proj5-mongo).
-Recall: you created the following functionalities.
-1) Two buttons ("Submit") and ("Display") in the page where you have controle times.
-2) On clicking the Submit button, the control times were be entered into the database.
-3) On clicking the Display button, the entries from the database were be displayed in a new page.
-You also handled error cases appropriately.

-## Functionality you will add

-This project has following four parts.
-Change the values for host and port according to your machine, and use the web browser to check the results.
+This project adds the following four parts to project 5:

-* You will design RESTful service to expose what is stored in MongoDB.
-Specifically, you'll use the boilerplate given in DockerRestAPI folder, and create the following three basic APIs:
+* RESTful service to expose what is stored in MongoDB.
+Specifically the following three basic APIs:
     * "http://<host:port>/listAll" should return all open and close times in the database
     * "http://<host:port>/listOpenOnly" should return open times only
     * "http://<host:port>/listCloseOnly" should return close times only

-* You will also design two different representations: one in csv and one in json.
-For the above, JSON should be your default representation for the above three basic APIs.
+* Two different representations: one in csv and one in json.
+JSON is the default representation for the above three basic APIs.
     * "http://<host:port>/listAll/csv" should return all open and close times in CSV format
     * "http://<host:port>/listOpenOnly/csv" should return open times only in CSV format
     * "http://<host:port>/listCloseOnly/csv" should return close times only in CSV format
     * "http://<host:port>/listAll/json" should return all open and close times in JSON format
     * "http://<host:port>/listOpenOnly/json" should return open times only in JSON format
     * "http://<host:port>/listCloseOnly/json" should return close times only in JSON format

-* You will also add a query parameter to get top "k" open and close times.
-For examples, see below.
+* A query parameter to get top "k" open and close times.

     * "http://<host:port>/listOpenOnly/csv?top=3" should return top 3 open times only (in ascending order) in CSV format
     * "http://<host:port>/listOpenOnly/json?top=5" should return top 5 open times only (in ascending order) in JSON format
     * "http://<host:port>/listCloseOnly/csv?top=6" should return top 5 close times only (in ascending order) in CSV format
     * "http://<host:port>/listCloseOnly/json?top=4" should return top 4 close times only (in ascending order) in JSON format

-* You'll also design consumer programs (e.g., in jQuery) to use the service that you expose. "website" inside DockerRestAPI is an example of that.
-It is uses PHP.
-You're welcome to use either PHP or jQuery to consume your services.
-NOTE: your consumer program should be in a different container like example in DockerRestAPI.
+* A consumer program to use the services above using PHP.
+The program is in the "website" container.

-## Tasks
+## Testing

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with three parts.

-* Dockerfile

-* docker-compose.yml
+To run the server, change to the DockerMongo directory and type:

+- $ sudo make

+To exit the server hit:

+- ctrl c

+After closing the server, remove everything made by up:

+- $ sudo make down

+To remove docker images and containers:

+- $ sudo make prune

+### Notes:

+Keep in mind that you will need docker and docker-compose installed on your local machine.

+If you hit the display button, the values are removed from the db and will not show up on localhost:5000 until submitted again.
+This was to prevent the database from keeping old values when the user submits new ones, but could be an issue depending on what you expect from the functionality.

+The MongoClient settings in flask_brevets.py are hardcoded to a specific IP.
+I could not get the program to work otherwise.
+If this does not work on your local machine, I would suggest changing line 20.
+From:
+client = MongoClient("172.20.0.2", 27017)
+To:
+client = MongoClient(os.environ['DB_PORT_27017_TCP_ADDR'], 27017)

+- To access the brevets calculator, go to localhost:5001
+- To access the "website" (consumer program) go to localhost:5000

-## Grading Rubric
+## Authors

-* If your code works as expected: 100 points.
-This includes:
-    * Basic APIs work as expected.
-    * Representations work as expected.
-    * Query parameter-based APIs work as expected.
-    * Consumer program works as expected.

-* For each non-working API, 5 points will be docked off.
-If none of them work, you'll get 35 points assuming
-    * README is updated with your name and email ID.
-    * The credentials.ini is submitted with the correct URL of your repo.
-    * Dockerfile is present.
-    * Docker-compose.yml works/builds without any errors.

-* If README is not updated, 5 points will be docked off.

-* If the Docker-compose.yml doesn't build or is missing, 15 points will be docked off.
-Same for Dockerfile as well.

-* If credentials.ini is missing, 0 will be assigned.
+####Samuel Lundquist - slundqui@uoregon.edu